-West Side Loop is a delightful moderate-length hike through dense groves of Joshua trees and pinyon pines in Joshua Tree National Park.
-Tucked away in the park’s remote northwest corner, this 4.9-mile trail is often overlooked – yet it remains of my favorites in the Black Rock Canyon area.
+West Side Loop Trail Joshua Tree is a delightful moderate-length hike through dense groves of Joshua trees and pinyon pines in Joshua Tree National Park.
+Tucked away in the park’s remote northwest corner, this 4.9-mile trail is often overlooked – yet it remains of the best hikes in Joshua Tree National Park.
 West Side Loop Trail has a gentle rolling elevation profile, gaining 820 feet over 4.9 miles with some fabulous views of Mount San Jacinto and San Gorgonio Mountain in the middle of the hike.

 I liked this trail so much that I hiked it twice.
 On the second time around, the area experienced snowfall in the high desert and was transformed into a magical winter wonderland.
 This is a somewhat rare occurrence and I felt lucky to have experienced it.
 This hiking guide includes photos from both hikes to show the difference that a little bit of snow makes.